-Another Muslim leader of the interwar period, Ḥasan al-Bannā also frequently touched upon the Crusades.
-In the publication Bayna al-ams wa-l-yawm (Between yesterday and today) he emphasized that during the period when the caliphate was at the peak of its military-political power, scholars engaged in fierce debates, thereby contributing to disunity and strife within the ranks of the Muslims.
-Disputes over minor issues of religion and religious law led to the transformation of Islam into a religion of “words and phrases” rather than “faith and action”.
-Over time the disputes gave way to religious fanaticism and stagnation at all levels of Muslim society.
+Another MB leader of the interwar period, Ḥasan al-Bannā, also frequently touched upon the Crusades.
+In the publication Bayn al-ams wa-l-yawm (“Between Yesterday and Today”), he emphasized that when the Caliphate was at the peak of its military and political powers, scholars engaged in fierce debates, thereby contributing to disunity and strife within the ranks of the Muslims.
+Disputes over minor issues of religion and religious law led to the transformation of Islam into a religion of “words and phrases” rather than “faith and action.”
+Over time, the disputes gave way to religious fanaticism and stagnation at all levels of Muslim society.
 Rulers, confident of their power, were not concerned with the social life of other states, and when it interested them, they limited themselves to imitating someone else’s experience.
-Later, argued al-Bannā, political power in the Muslim world passed to non-Arabs – Persians, Mamluks and Turks, who could not understand “real Islam” due to their poor knowledge of the Arabic language.
+Later, argued al-Bannā, political power in the Muslim world passed to non-Arabs: Persians, Mamlūks and Turks who could not understand “real Islam” due to their poor knowledge of the Arabic language.
 As a consequence, catastrophes began to strike one after another: the Crusades, the Reconquista, and the Mongol invasion.
 All these events, as al-Bannā states, caused great a damage to the Muslim umma.
-Thus, the founder of the Muslim Brotherhood reiterated the statement made in 1879 by Jamāl al-Dīn al-Afghānī that the disaster of the Crusades occurred because of the growing popularity of “esoteric movements”. al-Bannā also invoked the idea of ‘Abd al-Raḥmān al-Kawākibī that the Crusades became possible due to the growth of religious fanaticism.
-Both the founder of the Muslim Brotherhood and al-Kawākibī seem to have been referring to the alleged fanaticism of the Seljuks.
-This point resonates with al-Bannā’s criticism of the Turks for their incorrect understanding of Islam, caused by their poor knowledge of Arabic. al-Bannā, unlike al-Kawākibī, did not see the religious fanaticism that engulfed the Middle East as a direct result of the one that the Crusaders brought with them from Europe.
-Jonathan Phillips points out that al-Bannā also considered the defeat of the Crusaders by Ṣalāḥ al-Dīn to be the foremost heroic example that modern Muslims should try to reproduce against all odds: “Who would imagine that Ṣalāḥ al-Dīn al-Ayyūbī would hold his ground for many years and hurl back the kings of Europe on their heels, defeated, despite their enormous numbers and the brave show of their armies, as twenty-five of their greatest kings had banded together against him?”.
+Thus, the founder of the MB reiterated what Jamāl al-Dīn al-Afghānī had said in 1879: The disaster of the Crusades occurred because of the growth of “esoteric movements.” al-Bannā also invoked ʿAbd al-Raḥmān al-Kawākibī’s idea that the Crusades became possible due to the growth of religious fanaticism, both seeming to refer to the alleged fanaticism of the Seljuks.
+This resonates with al-Bannā’s criticism of the Turks for their incorrect understanding of Islam caused by their poor knowledge of Arabic. al-Bannā, unlike al-Kawākibī, did not see the religious fanaticism that engulfed the Middle East as a direct result of that which the Crusaders brought with them from Europe.
+Phillips points out that al-Bannā also considered Ṣalāḥ al-Dīn’s defeat of the Crusaders by to be the foremost heroic example that modern Muslims should try to reproduce against all odds:

+Who would imagine that Ṣalāḥ al-Dīn al-Ayyūbī would hold his ground for many years and hurl back the kings of Europe on their heels, defeated, despite their enormous numbers and the brave show of their armies, as 25 of their greatest kings had banded together against him?

-Another publication by Ḥasan al-Bannā, Da‘watunā fī ṭawr jadīd (Our call in a new phase), referred to the exclusive role of Egypt in the Muslim world.
-According to the founder of the Muslim Brotherhood, from the very beginning of Muslim history, the fate of Egypt was inextricably linked with the fate of Muslim peoples.
-Being the center of the most ancient civilizations of mankind, Egypt was a logical and historically correct place for Islam.
-It was Egypt that held high the banner of Islam during the collapse of the Arab caliphate and played a leading role in repelling the Crusader and Mongol invasions.
-Since Islam was deeply rooted in the “conscience and emotions” of the Egyptians and became the “faith, language and civilization” of Egypt, this country had a unique role to play in the revival of Islam.
+Another publication by Ḥasan al-Bannā, Daʿwatunā fī ṭawr jadīd (“Our Calling in a New Phase”), described an exclusive role for Egypt in a Muslim world revival.
+It argued that, from the very beginning of Muslim history, the fate of Egypt was inextricably linked with that of the Muslim peoples in general.
+Being the center of the most ancient civilization, al-Bannā contended, Egypt was the logical and historically correct center for Islam.
+It was Egypt that held the banner of Islam high during the collapse of the Arab Caliphate and played a leading role in repelling the Crusader and Mongol invasions.
+Since Islam was deeply rooted in the “conscience and emotions” of the Egyptians and had become the “faith, language, and civilization” of Egypt, this country had a unique role to play in the revival of Islam.

+The Crusades and the Middle East’s Christians